giapnguyen74/nextql/README.md

 But you free to choose whatever to resolve type from object.
 It could be mongoose model name, __type field ...

+If failed to resolve type from object, NextQL will fall back to default behavior: It only allow to query primitive field value.
+This behavior help you free from define unnecessary simple models.

 ## Installing / Getting started